dockersamples/labspace-devduck/.labspace/02-prerequisites.md

 2. **Get API Key**: Navigate to API section and generate a key
 3. **Verify Access**: Test API connectivity (we'll do this together)

-!!! tip "Free Tier Available"
-    Cerebras offers a generous free tier for testing and learning.
+Note: Cerebras offers a generous free tier for testing and learning.
 You won't need to provide payment information for this workshop.

 ## System Architecture Overview